blairliikala/Caption-Reader/README.md

 </script>
 ```

-To enable player seeking when a cue is clicked, listen for the component event and seek the video player:
+The component can also jump the player when a cue is clicked.
+To do this, setup a listener on the component `seek` event and then seek the video player:

 ```javascript
 component.addEventListener('seek', e => {